Terascale-All-sensing-Research-Studio/MultiModal_VR_BallThrowing_Dataset/capturetimedata/README.md

 [Summary Statistics](#summary-statistics)

 ### Overview
 The file capturetimedata.csv provides time difference (in days) between captures.
 All participants provided data on the systems in the following order: Quest, Vive, Cosmos.
 All participants provided data on two days.
 No two VR systems were used on the same day.
-The value of **ID** is matched to the same users in the [croppedvideo](../croppedvideos), [mmpose](../mmpose_results), and [openpose](../openpose_results) body pose data folders.
+The value of **ID** is matched to the same users in the [croppedvideo](../croppedvideos), [mmpose](../mmpose_results), and [openpose](../openpose_results) body pose data folders and [vrmotions](../vrmotions) VR system NumPy files.
 The column names are as follows:

 + **Q1Q2Diff**: Difference in days between Quest Day 2 and Quest Day 2
 + **Q1V1Diff**: Difference in days between Quest Day 1 and Vive Day 1